|

 Many Isan houses are made of old and strong wood.
 Modern houses

 are made of brick.
-When travelling through Isan, a visitor can
+When travelling through Isan, visitors can

 see many houses with non hidden bricks.
 The owners couldn't finish